UPPMAX/naiss_intro_python/docs/sessions/variables_expressions_and_statements_2.md

 ## Overview

-In any non-trivial calculation, we want to let our computer remember things, such as the content of a data file, or the parameters/settings we use in our program.
+In any non-trivial calculation, we want to let our computer remember things, such as the content of a data file or the parameters/settings we use in our program.
 Variables allows one to make a computer store ('remember') information.
 Here we use our first simple variables.